lax1dude/eaglerxserver/README.md

 ## Installation

+> [!IMPORTANT]
+> EaglerXServer works best when installed on a reverse proxy (BungeeCord, Velocity), you can also install the plugin on your Bukkit/Spigot/Paper server, but we do not currently maintain Bukkit plugin support for versions above 1.17

 **You must be using Java 17 or greater!**

 To get started, place the EaglerXServer JAR in the "plugins" folder of your Spigot, BungeeCord, or Velocity server.
 In most cases you will also need to use ViaVersion, ViaBackwards, and ViaRewind to make your Spigot servers compatible with 1.8.
 If you would like to support 1.5, add the EaglerXRewind JAR to the "plugins" folder as well.
 Add EaglerMOTD for animated MOTDs and EaglerWeb if you want to host a website from your server.

+To connect to your server, use the same IP address and port as you would on Java edition, EaglerXServer adds a translation layer that converts any Eaglercraft connections on your server to a regular Java edition connection.

 Please keep in mind that on BungeeCord and Velocity you must edit the EaglercraftXServer listeners config file to change the `inject_address` to match the address of one of the listeners configured on the underlying BungeeCord/Velocity server.
 This is different from how EaglercraftXBungee and EaglercraftXVelocity worked, where you could put any address and allow the plugin to open the port, this change was made to allow EaglercraftXServer to be better compatible with other plugins like ViaVersion and ProtocolLib.